Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 To answer this question, we must first clarify one fundamental thing.
 When a client authenticates to a server to do *something*, we must distinguish two things:

-1. **Authentication**, allowing the server to verify that the client is who it claims to be.
+1. **Authentication**, allowing the server to verify that the client is who he claims to be.
 2. **The session**, during which the client will be able to perform *actions*.

 Thus, if the client has authenticated correctly, it will then be able to access the resources offered by the server, such as network shares, access to an LDAP directory, an HTTP server or a SQL database.
 This list is obviously not exhaustive.